rameyjm7/sdr-shark/README.md

 ![image](https://github.com/user-attachments/assets/b45a225d-c29a-41cd-ac24-9e92aef3b219)

 Analysis is done using python currently and decision trees are used to classify signal types based on characteristics such as center frequency and bandwidth

+Plot controls such as Y axis limits are available

+Max trace (green), Persistance trace (blue), and normal trace (yellow) all available.
+Normal trace supports averaging